rhu1/fgg/README.md

 for correctness.
 It can be experimented with using the `-monom` flag (use it in conjunction with `-fgg` and `-v`).
 E.g., `go run github.com/rhu1/fgg -fgg -monom -v fgg/examples/popl20/monomorph/monomorph.fgg`
+The above prints out the monomorphised code using something close to the notation used in the paper.
+The output can also be formatted to be valid Go using the `-compile` flag
+E.g., `go run github.com/rhu1/fgg -fgg -compile=tmp/out.go -v fgg/examples/popl20/monomorph/monomorph.fgg`
+Use `-compile=--` to print to stdout instead of writing to a file.